Kainev/AutoSplit64/README.md

 ### LiveSplit Server

 AutoSplit64 communicates with LiveSplit via the LiveSplit Server component.
-This is included in current LiveSplit releases.
+This is included in LiveSplit releases after 1.8.29.

+If you are using LiveSplit 1.8.28 ot older, please download the latest version [here](https://github.com/LiveSplit/LiveSplit.Server).

 Add the LiveSplit Server Component in your LiveSplit Layout.